WilliamDavidson-02/pixel-craft/README.md

 npm run dev
 ```

+## Devtools
+Pixi.js has a very useful DevTools extension for debugging rendered containers and assets.
+This is already set up for this project, but make sure to install the [extension](https://chromewebstore.google.com/detail/pixijs-devtools/dlkffcaaoccbofklocbjcmppahjjboce).

 ## Map generation

 There is a chunking system inspired by Minecraft where we have a render distance from where the player is and render all the visible chunks.